What does it mean to have a brand strategy? No, really, what the hell is a “brand” anyway?

 The rest of the results ranged from how-to’s of making a logo to endless pontificating on the existential nature of humankind (actually closer to the truth) that made you read the entire history of marketing in the 20th century before answering the G-D question.
 Gotta’ pad that blog post, amirite?

-I like keeping things simple so let me save you a LOT of time and tell you right now: your brand is what your customer thinks of you.
+I like keeping things simple, so let me save you a LOT of time and tell you right now.
+Your brand is what your customer thinks of you.
 And that’s it.
-Your brand actually lives in their mind, not in your business, and it is made up of their entire experience with you or your company.
+Your brand actually lives in their mind, not in your business.
+It is made up of their entire experience with you or your company.

-This means… if you have a customer then you have a brand.
+This means…if you have a customer then you have a brand.
 Whether you’re working on it or not, you got one.
+And we should approach our brand strategy with that in mind.

 I want you to take control of your brand so you can make sure your customer sees you the right way.